Falun Buddha Society (Singapore)

-The Falun Buddha Society (Singapore) (Chinese: 新加坡法輪佛學會) is a religious organization in Singapore.
+The Falun Buddha Society (Singapore) (Chinese: Falun foxue hui 新加坡法輪佛學會) is a religious organization in Singapore.
 Falun Gong, which originated in mainland China, was introduced to Singapore in 1994, leading to the establishment of the first Falun Buddha Society outside of China.
 Falun Gong practitioners in Singapore typically engage in activities aimed at informing the public about Falun Gong (also known as Falun Dafa) and its core principles.
 They are often seen conducting related activities in sports stadiums, Singapore Botanic Gardens, and various public parks, with some local residents also participating.

 History

 In July 1996, the Falun Buddha Society (Singapore) was officially established as a legally registered association, becoming the first Falun Buddha Society outside of China.

 As of 2001, Falun Gong had approximately 1,000 members in Singapore.

 In 2004, the Singapore edition of The Epoch Times, a Falun Gong-affiliated media outlet, was launched.

 As of 2020, Falun Gong in Singapore had approximately 500 to 1,000 members.

 As of March 2021, the Falun Buddha Society of Singapore maintained 26 main practice sites.